crr0tz-4-d1nn3r/CTFs/June_gle_2020/Pwn/Clicker/README.md

 ![d4028d7be6d4c91f7ec2b1e540281d91.png](../../_resources/5642bbc98308404ebf890ab390ded6f2.png)

-I can say I completely understand what;s happening on the stack and with printf.
-My understanding was that printf grabbed parameters from the stack, but registers are being used here as well.
+I can not say I completely understand what's happening on the stack and with printf.
+My understanding was that printf grabbed parameters from the stack (LIFO), but it looked like registers are being used here as well.
 Thank you Ghidra for helping me see what's happening:

 ![ae7e308f56b0f485eec3b7c1e9598cef.png](../../_resources/04603261d33a4d6c85549540bc98c2c7.png)